7 Best Handheld Cordless Vacuums of 2026

 Suction Power

 Suction is measured in CFM (cubic feet per minute) or AW (air watts), and the difference between budget and premium units is dramatic.
-A 46 CFM handheld like the DEWALT DCV501HB pulls sawdust and wood shavings off a workbench in one pass.
+A 46 CFM handheld like the Makita XLC02ZB pulls sawdust and wood shavings off a workbench in one pass.
 An 8V budget unit struggles with anything heavier than crumbs.
 For workshop use, target at least 40 CFM or 60 AW.
 For light household duty, lower suction is acceptable.

 Battery Ecosystem Compatibility